phsarah/cookenu/README.md

 3- Create .env file on the root directory of the project with this data:
 ```
 // your database

 DB_HOST =
 DB_USER =
 DB_PASSWORD =
 DB_DATABASE_NAME =

-//your key and time expire preferences
+// your key and time expire preferences

 JWT_KEY =
 JWT_EXPIRES_IN =

-//your cost preference
+// your cost preference

 BCRYPT_COST =
 ```
 4- Run this command
 ```
 npm run setup
 ```
-5- Now this one (I promise it is the last)
+5- Now this little commander (I promise it's the last one)
 ```
 npm start
 ```
-6- next step ... i'm kidding, go to coding. : unicorn:
+6- Next step ... i'm kidding, go to coding. :unicorn:

 <a id="en-scripts"></a>
 ## ♦ Available Scripts: